 torch.nn.init.normal_(module.weight, mean=0.0, std=0.02)

 I use std=0.02.
 GPT-2 paper used this.
 It is close to Xavier scaling 1/√768 ≈ 0.036 but 0.02 works fine.
-I also scale the attention output projection by 1/√(2 * num_layers) to keep the residual stream stable.
-Without this, deep networks explode.
+I also scale the attention output projection by 1/√(2 * num_layers) to keep the residual stream stable as the network gets deeper.
+This trick comes from the modded-nanogpt speedrun codebase.

 Data